This post comes in response to:

 WEEKLY WRITING CHALLENGE : FIT TO WRITE

 I feel fit to write this post today, after successfully battling anorexia for ten big years of my life.
-For anyone who has had a brush with eating disorder or has a loved one suffer through that, can understand perfectly, how the obsession, compulsiveness, and perfectionism of a eating disorder can drive a person to almost total frenzy.
+For anyone who has had a brush with an eating disorder or has a loved one suffer through that, can understand perfectly, how the obsession, compulsiveness, and perfectionism of an eating disorder can drive a person to almost total frenzy.

 I constantly questioned the fat content in each food.
 Refused to eat all deserts and oily foods.
-Every time, when there was some mention of eating out or special diners, I turned hysterical at every suggestion and invitation.
+Each time, when there was some mention of eating out or special dinners, I turned hysterical at every suggestion and invitation.
 Gradually, my life reduced to only two things: my dream for a perfect figure and my eating habits to realize the same.
 I pendulated between only two emotions: ‘Euphoria’ on losing a few inches and ‘Disgust’ on gaining a couple of pounds back!

 Always been on a chubbier side, I felt flattered with my new figure.
 My peers showered me with compliments.
-As chance would have it, the most good looking hunk in town, became my first boy friend, strengthening the association all the more.
+As chance would have it, the most good looking hunk in town, became my first boyfriend, strengthening the association all the more.
 I came to believe, I could anything and everything by controlling my eating habits.
 Soon, I was identified as the ‘perfect girl’.
-I was the college topper, I had the most good looking boy friend and I had the best figure, any girl can die for!
+I was the college topper, I had the most good looking boyfriend and I had the best figure, any girl can die for!

-I kept having the regular ups and downs with my eating obsession, until the saturation point came.
+I kept having the regular ups and downs with my eating obsession until the saturation point came.
 By that time, I had moved to a bigger city for work.
 I was still the ‘perfect girl’ managing both a hectic career and an ideal body weight in a metro city like Mumbai.
 Then an accident happened.
 I got bitten by a dog.
-For any other person, this would have been any other bad incident and would have easily got away with an anti rabies injection, this small mishap endangered my life and my newly launched career.
+For any other person, this would have been any other bad incident and would have easily got away with an anti-rabies injection, this small mishap endangered my life and my newly launched career.

-My body was too weak to stand the regular course of antibiotics and anti rabies injections.
+My body was too weak to stand the regular course of antibiotics and anti-rabies injections.
 To make the matters worse, I developed an allergic reaction to the topical medicines prescribed for the wound.
 The entire skin on my left leg almost putrefied.
-I was hospitalized and advised bed rest for full one month.
+I was hospitalized and advised bed rest for a full month.
 It was my first job, I could not afford such a long sick leave!
 It was a matter of survival.
 My whole life, my whole career was at stake!
 I had no choice but to eat.

 And perfect health to me is being at peace with your body and mind.
-I do nourish my body with the right nutrients, go for light walks, take proper sleep and rest but also understand that its okay to be imperfect and it is okay to give in to desires.
+I do nourish my body with the right nutrients, go for light walks, take proper sleep and rest but also understand that it’s okay to be imperfect and it is okay to give in to desires.
 After all, we are blessed with only one life!